Danieluyi/Khrov_Email_Extractor/README.md

 lorem *AT* ipsum *DOT* com
 For the .com, .net and .org domain extensions.

-HOW TO USE
+HOW TO USE:

 #1 Download the file named KHROV_Email_extractor.tar

 #2 Extract and you will find 4 files within (KHROV_Email_extractor.exe, input.txt, output.txt, ReadMe.txt)

-#3 Open the text document named "input.txt" and paste the raw characters for email extraction into it
+#3 Open the text document named "input.txt" and paste the raw inputs into it

 #4 Save the "input.txt" and close.